 Located on Cedar Street in a Maitland subdivision, this park has a children’s play structure and a basketball court.
 It also has a volunteer-maintained ice rink complete with side boards and lights in the winter months.

 This ball park features two ball diamonds, a canteen, dugouts and washroom facilities.
 It is located on the 4th Concession, just off County Road 18 in Domville.

-Located on the 2nd Concession near the Kemp Street subdivision, this small park has a play structure and a baseball diamond.
+Located on the 2nd Concession near the Kemp Street subdivision.
+Upgrades are planned in 2022 for this park.

 Lawrence A. Fox Memorial Park